the independent

 • Interview design

-• Organization of large, unstructured data
+• Organization and utilization of large, unstructured data

-• Translation of research into narrative
+• Translation of research into a coherent narrative

 Final rendered documentary